will-byte/amplify_notetaker/README.md

 # amplify_notetaker
-My overly complicated implementation of a note taking app using React and deployed serverless  on AWS amplify
+My overly complicated and unnecessary implementation of a note taking app using Create React App and deployed serverlessly via AWS amplify, continuously linked to GitHub front-end and connected to a custom domain.